GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 - Edges from a node in the graph are added to the graph as well as their target nodes if not present, until all dependencies from all nodes are added to the graph.

-A Maven dependency graph is _undefined_ for a list of Maven artifacts, when there is a problem in constructing one (see below)
+A Maven dependency graph is called _undefined_ when there is a problem in constructing one (see below).

 ### Edge Cases